 I had read a number of blog posts about Cambodia and a number of different people had recommended their drivers.
 I came across a post from a couple that are currently travel blogging and I have come across them in a few different groups I am in.
 I was confident that they would not recommend him if they didn’t feel that it was deserving.
 I decided to contact their tuk-tuk driver and see if I could organise him for our trip.

 Luckily Sok was available for the dates that we were there so I promptly booked him after our initial emails confirming price.
-I have written a post about Sok, click here to read it and get his contact details.
+I have written a post about Sok, our tuk tuk driver, read it and get his contact details.
 Sok came and saw us the evening we arrived in Siem Reap and we discussed a rough itinerary for the 4 days we would be spending with him.
 As we were in Siem Reap for 7 days we were able to break up our days with Sok and had 4 days out of 6 days instead of 4 consecutive days which was easier on the kids.
+Sok had great ideas of things to do in Siem Reap with kids.

 We decided that 2 full days exploring the temples would be enough for the kids.
 The weather was very hot and the humidity high.
 Sok picked us up at 5.45am and we went straight to the ticket office for our passes to the Angkor Archeological Park.
 Prices are as follows (as at July 2016):